The Blue Nile (band): Post-Blue Nile activity (2006–present)

+In July 2008, the band played shows at the Glasgow Royal Concert Hall, Somerset House in London and the Radisson Hotel in Galway.
 In September 2010, a biography of the Blue Nile by the Scottish journalist Allan Brown, titled Nileism: The Strange Course of the Blue Nile, was published.
 Although Brown was a long-time acquaintance of Buchanan, he found Buchanan reluctant to participate, and both Bell and Moore refused Brown's invitations for interviews or any co-operation with the book's writing.

-In May 2012, Buchanan released his first solo album, Mid Air, a collection of short, stripped-back songs mostly with just Buchanan's voice and piano, recorded with Calum Malcolm's son Cameron as the album's engineer and released on Buchanan's own Newsroom Records label.
+In May 2012, Buchanan released his first (and, to date, only) solo album, Mid Air, a collection of short, stripped-back songs mostly with just Buchanan's voice and piano, recorded with Calum Malcolm's son Cameron as the album's engineer and released on Buchanan's own Newsroom Records label.
 In a radio interview, Buchanan mentioned that towards the end of the recording process he had called in Robert Bell to help out on two tracks ("Mid Air" and "My True Country") that neither he nor Cameron Malcolm were satisfied with.
 Bell also later remixed "Buy a Motor Car", which appeared on the deluxe edition of the album released in October 2012.
 The album peaked at number 14 on the UK Albums Chart of 2 June 2012, and its title track, "Mid Air", was used a year later in the Richard Curtis film, About Time.

 In November 2012, Virgin Records released two-CD "Collector's Edition" versions of the band's first two albums, A Walk Across the Rooftops and Hats.
 Each version had the original album remastered by engineer Calum Malcolm, along with a bonus disc of rare and previously unreleased material selected by Buchanan and Bell.
 A similar reissue of the third album, Peace at Last, was released on 3 March 2014.

-In July 2016, Buchanan took part in the David Bowie Prom at the Royal Albert Hall, performing "Ashes to Ashes", "I Can't Give Everything Away" and, as a duet with Laura Mvula, "Girl Loves Me".
+In July 2016, Buchanan took part in the David Bowie Prom at the Royal Albert Hall.
+His performance of Bowie's "I Can't Give Everything Away" was praised by The Guardian.

 In 2019, the band's major label albums were re-issued on vinyl, with a re-issue of High charting at number 74 in the UK charts after being released by Confetti Records on 5 June 2020 as vinyl or double CD edition.